richardhaslam/frackit/appl/example3/README.md

 of the disks (for details we refer to the [class documentation][3]).

-We use the `MultiGeometrySampler` class to facilitate sampling from several sampler class with possibly varying geometry types.
+We use the `MultiGeometrySampler` class to facilitate sampling from several sampler classes with possibly varying geometry types.
 Arbitrary many samplers can be added to this class, with the following syntax:

 ```cpp